Neither Nor productions is run by Alwynne Pritchard and Thorolf Thuestad

 In 2011 he instigated with Roar Sletteland the formation of the art collective An Index of Collisions, a Bergen based constellation that create kinetic sculptures, musical instruments, text, stage art and film, with the aim of creating a fertile interplay between these elements.

-Thorolf is a member of Bergen’s Bit20 ensemble, with responsibility for sound and performance electronics in their productions,He is the co-director of the music-theatre company Neither Nor with Alwynne Pritchard.
+Thorolf is a member of Bergen’s Bit20 ensemble, with responsibility for sound and performance electronics in their productions.

 Recent projects include For one - for many - for all a performance for 15 kinetic sculptures and three human performers, the final performance for his PhD project Emotional machines - composing for unstable media.
-Sound design and composition for Nicola Gunns The Interpreters, a ambisonics radio play performed over a 26 speaker array.
+Sound design and composition for Nicola Gunns The Interpreters, an ambisonics radio play performed over a 26 speaker array.
 Composition and sound design for End of Humanity a Neither Nor collaboration with the French company Scènes Théâtre Cinéma.
-This production was presented at Le Théâtre de La Renaissance in Lyon in February.

 He has been awarded the Norwegian Arts Council one-year artist’s stipend three times.